Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Preliminaries

-\end{theorem} The proof is deferred to Appendix.
-In what follows, we will heavily use Proposition \ref{pr:1} along with Theorem \ref{thm:1}.
+\end{theorem} In what follows, we will repeatedly use Proposition \ref{pr:1} along with Theorem \ref{thm:1}.
 In fact, Proposition \ref{pr:1} describes the asymptotic behaviour of $c(\gamma)$ for $\gamma \in \Gamma$, while Theorem \ref{thm:1} characterizes the rate of convergence of given series expansions based on the asymptotic behaviour of $c(\gamma)$.